Thelukepet/course/assignments/A1a-history.md

 description: How to complete and turn in assignments
 ---

-A trace of git commands issued to construct the course site, for reference.
+A trace of git commands issued to construct the [Course site](http://rubigdata.github.io/course), for reference.

 Initialize the repository as follows: